 7 won't graduate US Merchant Marine Academy amid team probe

 KINGS POINT, N.Y.
-(AP) A congressman says seven members of the U.S. Merchant Marine Academy soccer team won't be graduating this weekend amid an investigation into possible sexual harassment.
+(AP) - The U.S. Merchant Marine Academy is not permitting seven members of the men's soccer team to graduate with their class this weekend amid an investigation into possible sexual harassment, a congressman said Tuesday.

 Five of the players have filed lawsuits seeking to be permitted to graduate, according to court documents.
 The lawsuits were filed Monday and Tuesday in U.S. District Court in Central Islip.

 The court papers do not indicate any allegations of sexual harassment.

 Documents filed on behalf of four of the players speak of alleged hazing of a freshman member of the team during a September visit to Connecticut for a game against the U.S. Coast Guard Academy.
 Court papers involving a fifth player claim that student wasn't on the trip where alleged hazing may have occurred.

 An attorney for that player declined comment; an attorney representing the other four players did not immediately respond to a telephone message seeking comment.
 It was not immediately clear when the cases would be heard by a judge.
 The Merchant Marine Academy graduation will be held Saturday.

 Revelations involving the soccer team come as the military service academy outside New York City has struggled with allegations of sexual abuse, harassment and bullying.
 Last year, a program that places academy midshipmen on commercial vessels was temporarily suspended over concerns that students were being victimized.

 U.S. Rep. Peter King, chairman of the academy's Board of Visitors, a congressional oversight panel, said he learned of the investigation involving the soccer team about 10 days ago.
 He said he did not have specific details about what happened or when.